 Like a cheerleader, you want the T5 II ANC to secure a win, but unfortunately, it stands as evidence that a proper fit trumps pretty much everything else.
-Unless you have historically easy-to-fit ears, the T5 II ANC might not work for you.
-Anyone who has smaller ears should purchase this from a retailer with a forgiving return policy just in case.
+The T5 II ANC might not work for you unless you have historically easy-to-fit ears.
+Anyone who has smaller ears should purchase this from a retailer with a forgiving return policy, just in case.
 Battery life is low for true wireless earbuds these days too.
-For the person who the T5 II ANC fits, it’s a fun set of buds totally worth your money.
+For the person who the T5 II ANC fits, it’s a fun set of buds, but too expensive.

 What should you get instead of the Klipsch T5 II ANC?

-The Klipsch T5 II True Wireless ANC is not cheap at about $300, and likely doesn’t bode well for most peoples’ budgets.
-If you like everything else about the T5 II ANC but don’t need noise cancellation, try the non-ANC Klipsch T5 II on the product’s website.
+The Klipsch T5 II True Wireless ANC is not cheap and likely doesn’t bode well for most peoples’ budgets.
+If you like everything else about the T5 II ANC but don’t need noise cancelation, try the non-ANC Klipsch T5 II on the product’s website.
 You can sometimes find it for about half the price.
-It comes with a better aptX codec and while we haven’t had a chance to test it, the housing shape appears the same so the isolation likely works very well.
+It comes with a better aptX codec, and while we haven’t had a chance to test it, the housing shape appears the same, so the isolation likely works very well.
 In other words, you don’t get ANC, but you still get really good isolation.

-Perhaps the price of Klipsch’s earbuds doesn’t bother you, and you just want the best; in that case, spring for the Sony WF-1000XM4.
-The WF-1000XM4 offers a suite of different codecs, Sony’s own DSP, DSEE Extreme to upscale your low-quality audio files, and of course, you get Sony 360 Reality Audio.
+Perhaps the price of Klipsch’s earbuds doesn’t bother you, and you just want the best; in that case, spring for the Sony WF-1000XM5.
+The WF-1000XM5 ($298 at Amazon) offers a suite of different codecs, Sony’s own DSP, DSEE Extreme to upscale your low-quality audio files, and of course, you get Sony 360 Reality Audio.
 In addition, ANC performs admirably well.
-With the onboard EQ, you can adjust the frequency response to your liking.
-While comfort is more subjective than some of the other measures, by virtue of everyone’s individual anatomy, comfort is a subjective measurement, and still, the WF-1000XM5 rates higher for comfort.
+By virtue of everyone’s individual anatomy, comfort is a subjective measurement, and still, the WF-1000XM5 rates higher for comfort.
 Plus, a battery life that roughly triples the Klipsch buds makes for a far better pick.
 Still, if that price is too dear the Sony WF-1000XM4 remains an excellent choice for $278 at Amazon, even if the buds are chunkier than the XM5.